yegorsid/bots/README.md

 # Bots

-React app made with pure CSS and Recharts
+React app made with pure CSS, Recharts and Zustand

 To run locally: